Safety and health reporting for coal mines

 Report/notice and legislation When to lodge How to lodge

-Notice of accidents, incidents, deaths or diseases
+Notice of accidents, incidents, or deaths

 (CMSHA1 s.
 198)